Technorely/tendermint/docs/interviews/tendermint-bft.md

 receive some messages which are maybe delayed.

-**CC**: In this way that you just described via the whole network gossiping before we commit a block, that is what makes Tendermint BFT deterministic in a partially synchronous setting vs Bitcoin which has synchrony assumptions whereby blocks are first mined and then gossiped to the network.
+**CC**: In this way that you just described via the whole network gossiping before we commit a block, that is what makes Tenderely BFT deterministic in a partially synchronous setting vs Bitcoin which has synchrony assumptions whereby blocks are first mined and then gossiped to the network.